open-science-promoters/contibutor_manager/README.md

  - full name information
  - full affiliation to be used for the author list, postal address should be indicated in the department field.

- The software does not allow to enter information manually.
+ The software does not allow to enter information manually, apart from affiliation.